dotnet/arcade/Documentation/CorePackages/Publishing.md

 The [maestro promotion pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750) is a pipeline used to publish the packages to the target channel(s).
 `Add-build-to-channel` queues a new build of this pipeline and waits for it to publish assets to the appropriate locations.

-V3 uses a single stage for publishing infrastructure, reducing UI clutter.
-In addition, some classes of changes (e.g. addition of new channels) can be added to the infrastructure without requiring an arcade update in a consumer repository.
+Using a single stage for the publishing infrastructure reduces UI clutter.
+In addition, some classes of changes (e.g. addition of new channels) can be added without requiring an arcade update in a consumer repository.

 Example from arcade-validation: